dbasick/reef-monitor-app/README.md

 - Coral health classification
 - Location information (at your chosen privacy level)
 - Timestamp of observation
-- Image (compressed, for verification and research)
+- Image (compressed, for verification)
-- Anonymous user ID (auto-generated by Firebase, not linked to you)
+- Anonymous user ID (auto-generated, not linked to you)

 **What We DON'T Collect:**
-- Personal identifying information (name, email, etc.)
+- Personal identifying information
 - User accounts or passwords
 - Device tracking or analytics
 - Browsing history